Putting Google AdSense Ads On A Website Is Easy

 If you're a novice it'll take about an hour to sign up and and get ads working on your website.

-Bitcoin is a new currency and as a publisher you can now earn bitcoin by putting ads from
+Bitcoin is a new currency and as a publisher you can now earn bitcoin by putting bitcoin-earning ads on your site.

 For adult sites, try